Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 - Do you feel the technology and tools we provide are up to date?

-5. Exit
+6. Exit

 No matter how great you are as an employer, most employees will leave at some point.
 While it's a shame to lose people you've invested in, knowing that you've added value to their life is a huge reward.
 Plus, the exit stage is when you're likely to get the most brutal, honest assessment of your workplace.
-Instead of shying away from this, embrace it and use the feedback to improve future employee experiences.
+Instead of shying away from this, embrace it and use the honest feedback to improve future employee experiences.

 Questions to ask on an exit survey could include: